phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 ![](/images/linuxsql/StudioConnected.png)

 Great, we have a working SQL Server database running locally and we can connect to it.
-In the next section we are going to use an example application to show how it works with ASP .NET Core and Entity Framework core.
+In the next section, we are going to use an example application to show how it works with ASP .NET Core and Entity Framework core.

 ## ASP .NET Core application with Entity Framework Core